 Which fish have the highest levels of mercury?

-Eating fish is still a good health choice, depending upon what fish you choose since some fish contain higher mercury levels.
+Eating fish is still a good health choice, depending on your choice, since some fish contain higher mercury levels.

 Here’s a list of thirteen fish never to eat (or to consume only moderately) since they are high in mercury.